How to Add Music to YouTube Videos [before or after upload]

 Summary: To draw attentions to your videos on YouTube, attractive background music can help a lot.
 So, as a regular YouTuber, how do you add music to your YouTube videos?
 This article talks about the ways how most YouTubers answer to this question.

 Good videos are the ones with good music.
-As the king of video sharing platform, YouTube makes it very easy for you to upload your own videos to the website.
-However, when it comes to adding music to your YouTube videos, the options YouTube offered are quite limited.
+As the king of video-sharing platforms, YouTube makes it very easy for you to upload your own videos to the website.
+However, when it comes to adding music to your YouTube videos, the options YouTube offers are quite limited.
 As a result, most YouTubers have to go other ways to add audio tracks to their videos.
 So, how to add music to a YouTube video?
-Check out below to find out what most of the YouTubers do.
+And what is the best way to add music to a YouTube video?
+Check out below to find out what most YouTubers do.

 Most of the time, people make their videos ready with music before uploading them to YouTube.
-The most important reason of this is, by doing this way, they can have many choices to add custom music to YouTube videos, with third party YouTube video editor tools.
+The most important reason for this is, by doing this way, they can have many choices to add custom music to YouTube videos, with third-party YouTube video editor tools.
 Another reason is that YouTube itself offers very limited features for users to add background music to the videos that have already been uploaded to the website.

 1.1.1 VideoCruise after installing it on your computer and choose your preferred aspect ratio (Portrait, Widescreen or Traditional) to proceed;

 1.1.2.
 From the top left corner, click File>Import>Import file to add your YouTube video and the music file you want to add to that video into the media library;

 1.1.3 Add the video and music file to the timeline below, using the plus mark showing up at the bottom right corner of the thumbnail when you point the mouse over a certain file

 1.1.4 If your video file contains a native audio track that you don’t want, then use the detach feature to separate the audio track from the video file, so that you can delete it for good.
 To do that, right-click on the video file from the timeline, and then click the Audio Detach tab from the context menu;